-There’s a sinking feeling that comes when you spot the first cabbage moth hovering over your garden.
-Traditional gardeners use some of the worst chemical sprays to control them.
+There’s a sinking feeling that comes when you spot the first cabbage moth hovering over your garden crop.
+Traditional vegetable gardeners use some of the worst chemical sprays to control them.
 And that doesn’t always work, especially as the larvae eating your plants mature.
-(Personally, I’d rather eat worms than pesticides.)
+(Personally, I’d rather eat a few worms than pesticides.)
 Organic gardeners hunt for egg clusters on the underside of leaves and smash them, pluck the worms that they find and even snatch the egg-laying moths right out of the air (okay, I was successful doing that once).
-Other natural solutions include using Bacillus thuringiensis (Bt) a bacteria that attacks certain larvae.
-Or you can try Neem oil, which works on a variety of pests and fungal problems.
+Other natural solutions include using Bacillus thuringiensis (Bt) a least-toxic bacteria that attacks certain larvae.
+Or you can try Neem oil, which works on a variety of pest insects and fungal problems.

 Protects against frost, insects and birds!
 Harvest-Guard® Floating Row Cover has “pores” large enough to let in sunlight, water and air, but small enough to keep out insect pests.
 A single layer protects as low as 29°F; double layer protects as low as 26°F. Available in multiple sizes.